Morozzzko/Morozzzko.github.io/_drafts/being-conscious-about-data-modelling-pt1.md

 Why did people even have to stray away from the good old object-oriented model and common Rails ways?
 Perhaps, you're better off using approaches described in Eventide's [useful object](http://docs.eventide-project.org/user-guide/useful-objects.html#overview) manifesto, Yegor Bugaenko's [Elegant Objects](https://www.yegor256.com/elegant-objects.html) or Ivan Nemytchenko's [Rails Hurts → Painless Rails](https://railshurts.com/).
 I'm no expert in any of those things, so let's speak about useful _service_ objects instead.

-# The many ways to instantiate and use the objects
+# Why some service objects are more useful than others

 In his RubyRussia 2019 talk ["The future of dependency management in Ruby"](https://www.youtube.com/watch?v=DfU6H-8qal8) Anton Davydov talked about the problems with service objects and the many ways to use them.
 The talk was one of the reasons I decided to write the post, so let's talk about the details.